intel/openvino-ai-plugins-gimp/README.md

 [5] Stable-Diffusion (Suppports - SD 1.4, SD 1.5 (landscape, portrait, and Latent Consistency Model), SD 1.5 Inpainting, SD 1.5 Controlnet-OpenPose, SD 1.5 Controlnet-CannyEdge, SD 1.5 Controlnet-Scribble) <br>

 # Objectives
-[1] Provides a set of OpenVino based plugins that add AI features to GIMP. <br>
+[1] Provides a set of OpenVINO™ based plugins that add AI features to GIMP. <br>
 [2] Serve as a refrence code for how to make use of OpenVino in GIMP application for inferencing on Intel's' CPU & GPU  <br>
 [3] Add AI to routine image editing workflows. <br>